raphw/byte-buddy/README.md

 Byte Buddy is a comprehensive library and we only scratched the surface of Byte Buddy's capabilities.
 However, Byte Buddy aims for being easy to use by providing a domain-specific language for creating classes.
 Most runtime code generation can be done by writing readable code and without any knowledge of Java's class file format.
-If you want to learn more about Byte Buddy can find such an [tutorial on Byte Buddy's web page](http://bytebuddy.net/#/tutorial).
+If you want to learn more about Byte Buddy, you can find such a [tutorial on Byte Buddy's web page](http://bytebuddy.net/#/tutorial).
 Furthermore, Byte Buddy comes with a [detailed in-code documentation](http://bytebuddy.net/javadoc/) and extensive test case coverage which can also serve as example code.
-When using Byte Buddy, make also sure to read the information below on maintaining a project dependency.
+When using Byte Buddy, make also sure to read the following information on maintaining a project dependency.

 Dependency and API evolution
 ----------------------------